based-zrt/hooks/README.md

 ### What?

-Receive webhook pushes from Docker Registries or Jira, and forward them to Discord Webhooks (with neat embeds)
+Receive webhook pushes from Jira and forward them to Discord Webhooks (with neat embeds)

 ## Docker Compose